310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/prologue.md

 {% endbubble %}

 {% bubble Kanata %}
-do i? hrmm, a god is one that hears Everything, you see…?
+do i? hmm, a god is one that hears Everything, you see…?

 {% endbubble %}